spaceninja/spaceninja-classic/content/blog/2010/font-face-faux-styles.md

 ![comparing the browser's faux italic and bold styles to the true fonts](/images/problem.png)

-<figcaption>fig a: comparison of faux browser styles and true typefaces</figcaption>
+<figcaption>Figure A: Comparison of faux browser styles and true typefaces.</figcaption>
 </figure>

 The browser's brute-force approach to creating these faux styles leaves a lot to be desired.
 In particular, note the proper italic font includes a variant lowercase 'a' without the ascender, and bold characters have an even thickness to the stroke, rather than the wider vertical strokes on the faux-bold.